astronomer/docs/astro/concepts.md

 Astro is a SaaS application that provides fully managed Airflow environments for teams of all sizes.
 Astro provides you a true serverless Airflow experience making it more reliable, scalable and easy to use.
 The Astro platform includes a few concepts and components that don't exist in open source Apache Airflow.

-Use this document to learn about key Astro concepts and how they work together on the platform.
+Use this document to learn about key Astro concepts and how they relate to one another to enable a great product experience for your team.
+To learn more about the benefits of Astro, see [Features](features.md), [Architecture](astro-architecture.md), or the [Astro product page](https://www.astronomer.io/product/).

 ## Astro CLI